ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The CloudSystem compliance approach is to select native cloud capabilities that are hardened and maintained as part of the service.

-The CloudSystem utilises the Monthly Targeted Channel of Office to ensure the latest versions of software are used.
+The CloudSystem utilises the Monthly Targeted Channel of Microsoft to ensure the latest versions of software are used.
 Where third party applications are used these are also targeted at the most recent versions.
 Software update policies are configured to update plugins, browsers and applications regularly ensuring endpoints are using most recent versions.

 ACSC guidance has been incorporated into the applications to harden the configuration and remove unneeded features.

 Web browsers are configured to block Flash content and Java content by the Intune policies and Java can be selected by exception for non-internet sites.
 The CloudSystem does not include a web advertisements blocker to reduce the reliance on third party applications.

-Office 365 macros sourced from the internet are blocked and only signed macros will be allowed to execute.
+Microsoft 365 macros sourced from the internet are blocked and only signed macros will be allowed to execute.
 Additional macro controls are configured in the Attack Surface Rules configuration controlled by Intune.
 Users are not able to change macro settings.

 #### Security controls provided by the CloudSystem

 * All applications are supplied by Microsoft which has made a commitment to secure development.
 The CloudSystem does not include any third-party applications.
-* The latest version of Microsoft Office 365 is installed.
+* The latest version of Microsoft 365 is installed.
-* ACSC guidance has been implemented to harden Office and built-in web browsers.
+* ACSC guidance has been implemented to harden Microsoft and built-in web browsers.
 * Flash is blocked in both Edge and Internet Explorer.
 * Flash and Java-based web advertisements are blocked in Edge and Internet Explorer.
 * Java is blocked in both Edge and Internet Explorer.
 * Support for Flash content is disabled by default.
-* Object Linking and Embedding (OLE) is blocked for Microsoft Office.
+* Object Linking and Embedding (OLE) is blocked for Microsoft 365.
 * Unrequired functionality, such as Microsoft Access, has been removed.
 * The use of add-ons is restricted to Microsoft-provided add-ons only.
 * Microsoft's Attack Surface Reduction Rules are implemented in the configuration controlled by Intune.